 The Master of Ministry (M.Min.) is designed for students who wish to have advanced study in the practical aspects of ministry.
 Those who would benefit would be preachers, Bible school teachers, youth ministers, writers of Bible school literature, counselors, and people in the helping fields.
 The student who earns the Master of Ministry degree will complete 30 hours of course work and 6 hours of internship for a total of 36 semester hours.
-For more information call (731) 989-6624.
+For more information call (731) 989-6769.

 COURSE OF STUDY FOR M.MIN.
-DEGREE

-Program Coor Program Coordinator: Dr. Mark Blackwelder
+DEGREE Program Coordinator: Dr. Mark Blackwelder Required Courses

-Required Courses

 BIB 500 Introduction to Graduate Studies 3 hours

 BIB One Old Testament Text Course 3

 BIB One New Testament Text Course 3

-BIB 525 Religious Communication OR 3
+BIB 525 Communication in Ministry OR 3

 BIB 526 Advanced Preaching (3)

 BIB 535 Family Ministry OR 3

 BIB 536 Ministerial Counseling OR (3)

 BIB 575 Suffering and the Human Condition (3)

 BIB 545 Christian Leadership OR 3

 BIB 546 Education Program of the Church (3)

 BIB 547 Missions and Church Growth OR 3

 BIB 555 Contemporary Ethics (3)

 BIB 565 Internship 6

 27 hours

 BIB Electives taken from other BIB courses 9

 36 hours

-See th e director for a a pattern of course offerings for the year.